Crispy, flavorful Korean fried chicken w/ soy garlic & spicy glazes. Don't miss the pillowy soft churros!

 Important Note

-The crust on the fried chicken may not hold up well for delivery, indicating it's best enjoyed fresh at the restaurant.
+The crust of the fried chicken does not hold up well for delivery, suggesting it's best enjoyed fresh on-site.

 "This commenter suggests trying Korean wings from various places like Pelicana, Olive BBQ, and Bonchon, noting that some use rice flour for crispiness.
 They mention it's not cheap."